AutoDarkMode/Windows-Auto-Night-Mode/README.md

 ## Adding new modules

-In case you want to contribue and add a new module, here's how to:
+In case you want to contribute and add a new module, here's how:

 ### Understanding how a module works

 AutoDarkMode uses a modular timer based system.
 Each module is registered or deregistered to a specific timer when it is enabled or disabled.
-That means the first step is usually creating an `Enabled`property in the `Config/AutoDarkModeConfig.cs` class.
+The first step therefore usually consists of creating an `Enabled` property or config class for your module in `Config/AutoDarkModeConfig.cs`.
 In order to then create a module let's take a look at what a module class looks like:
 ```C#
 namespace AutoDarkModeSvc.Modules